pp5253397/GrabScraper/README.md

 - seleniumwire.webdriver: for controlling a web browser using Selenium with the ability to intercept network requests made by the browser
 - selenium.webdriver.common.by.By: for locating elements on the webpage using different types of selectors.

-2] Open the website on Chrome browser using Selenium WebDriver.
+2] Open the website on Chrome browser using Selenium WebDriver.<br>
-3] Maximize the browser window for better visibility.
+3] Maximize the browser window for better visibility.<br>
-4] Define a function named "write_json" to write new data to a JSON file.
+4] Define a function named "write_json" to write new data to a JSON file.<br>
-5] Define a function named "scroll_down" to scroll down the webpage and extract restaurant data.
+5] Define a function named "scroll_down" to scroll down the webpage and extract restaurant data.<br>
 6] In the "scroll_down" function:
 - Create an empty list named "post_data" to store the JSON data of restaurants.
 - Find the height of the webpage and enter a loop that scrolls down the webpage and captures POST requests until there are no more restaurants to load.